 Specialized services provided by endodontists

-Endodontists specialize in the diagnosis and treatment of issues of the dental pulp and root canals.
-The treatments that come under their specialization include root canal therapy, retreatment of root canals, management of dental trauma, internal whitening for teeth that get discolored due to internal bleeding or staining, and apicoectomy for infections persisting at the root tip.
+Endodontists specialize in diagnosing and treating issues related to the dental pulp and root canals.
+Their specializations include root canal therapy, retreatment of root canals, management of dental trauma, internal whitening for teeth that become discolored due to internal bleeding or staining, and apicoectomy for infections persisting at the root tip.

-Sometimes different dental professionals need to work together to provide the best treatment to the patient.
-Both dentists and endodontists with different areas of expertise play crucial roles in oral health.
+Sometimes, different dental professionals need to work together to provide the best treatment to the patient.
+Dentists and endodontists with different areas of expertise play crucial roles in oral health.

 Understanding these differences lets you make informed decisions about your dental care needs.